jakhsu/FDTigerMaster-Admin/README.md

 ### Why use Vue 2.x instead of Vue 3 and what about migration to 3

-> Initially because BootstrapVue didn't support Vue 3 when we started the project.
+> When the project started in 2020 November, BootstrapVue didn't support Vue 3, and so were many other tools that we may use.
 Migration to Vue 3 isn't a priority since Vue 2.x ecosystem is rich enough to support the project.
 Though developer should be aware that Vue 2.x is still supported and the Vue core team is planning to backport Vue3-like syntax and composition API.

 - [PR that migrate Vue to TypeScript](https://github.com/vuejs/vue/pull/12001)
 - [RFC](https://github.com/vuejs/rfcs/blob/ie11/active-rfcs/0000-vue3-ie11-support.md#for-those-who-absolutely-need-ie11-support)